Cost of Living Comparison Between Sudan and India Cost of Living Comparison Between Sudan and India

 Which country has higher housing costs?

-Should I move to India or Sudan?
+Should I move to India or to Sudan?

-It depends on what you're after.
-Sudan wins on affordability; India may offer higher salaries, better infrastructure, and different cultural perks.
+It depends on what you're after: Sudan wins on affordability; India may offer higher salaries, better infrastructure, and different cultural perks.
 Both attract large expat communities for different reasons.

 Sudan vs other spots: cost of living compared